Skip to main content

 Frequently asked questions

 Not in this phase.
 MFA is opt-in per user.
-The post-login nudge encourages admin and super accounts to enable it (with a 7-day “Remind me later” cooldown), but enforcement is the user’s choice.
+The post-login nudge encourages admin accounts to enable it (with a 7-day “Remind me later” cooldown), but enforcement is the user’s choice.
 Mandatory MFA is on the roadmap.

 Their current JWT stays valid until natural expiry (default 6 hours).
 Their trusted-device cookies are revoked.
 So the user keeps working through their current session, then re-signs in normally without MFA.
 If you need to force an immediate logout, terminate their session from the Sessions panel separately.